CV19Assist/app/README.md

 ## Getting Started

-1. Install app and functions dependencies: `yarn install && yarn install --prefix functions`
+1. Install app and functions dependencies: `yarn install && yarn install --cwd functions`
-1. Copy settings from one of the `.env.*` files into `.env.local` - this is not tracked by git and will be how your local development project gets Firebase config.
+1. Copy settings from one of the `.env.*` files, such as `.env.next` into `.env.local` <!-- - this is not tracked by git and will be how your local development project gets Firebase config. -->
 1. Start Development server: `yarn start`

 While developing, you will probably rely mostly on `yarn start`; however, there are additional scripts at your disposal: